Kalash people: Festivals

 At this crucial moment the pure get weaker, and the impure try to take hold of the (very pure) boys, pretend to mount them "like a hornless ram", and proceed in snake procession.
 At this point, the impure men resist and fight.
 When the "nagayrō" song with the response "han sarías" (from *samrīyate 'flows together', CDIAL 12995) is voiced, Balumain showers all his blessings and disappears.
 He gives his blessings to seven boys (representing the mythical seven of the eight Devalog who received him on arrival), and these pass the blessings on to all pure men.

 In myth, Mahandeu had cheated Balumain from superiority, when all the gods had slept together (a euphemism) in the Shawalo meadow; therefore, he went to the mythical home of the Kalash in Tsiyam (tsíam), to come back next year like the Vedic Indra (Rigveda 10.86).
 If this had not happened, Balumain would have taught humans how to have sex as a sacred act.
 Instead, he could only teach them fertility songs used at the Chaumos ritual.
 He arrives from the west, the Bashgal valley, in early December, before solstice, and leaves the day after.
 He was at first shunned by some people, who were annihilated.
 He was, however, received by seven Devalog and they all went to several villages, such as Batrik village, where seven pure, young boys received him whom he took with him.
 Therefore, nowadays, one only sends men and older boys to receive him.
 Balumain is the typical culture hero.
 He told people about the sacred fire made from junipers, about the sowing ceremony for wheat that involved the blood of a small goat, and he asked for wheat tribute (hushak) for his horse.
 Finally, Balumain taught how to celebrate the winter festival.
 He was visible only during his first visit, now he is just felt to be present.

-During the winter the Kalash play an inter-village tournament of Chikik Gal (ball game) in which villages compete against each other to hit a ball up and down the valley in deep snow.

 Economy

 Historically a goat herding and subsistence farming people, the Kalasha are moving towards a cash-based economy whereas previously wealth was measured in livestock and crops.
 Tourism now makes up a large portion of the economic activities of the Kalash.
 To cater to these new visitors, small shops and guest houses have been erected, providing new luxury for visitors of the valleys.
 People attempting to enter the valleys have to pay a toll to the Pakistani government, which is used to preserve and care for the Kalash people and their culture.
 After building the first road which could be driven on by 4wD vehicles in the Kalasha valleys in the mid-1970s the people are engaged in other professions including tourism and joining the military, police and border force.